skellis46/slipbox/improvisation and the threshold of the self.md

 - lot of work looking at skill, flow, cognition, automaticity (e.g. meshed architecture by Christensen et al 2016)

-I also use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson:

-> A lot of what people call improvising, I call 'dancing.'
-I wouldn't put it in the category of improvising.
-When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

-– Lisa Nelson [in @despain-2014-landscape p.39]

-In _Losing Oneself_ authentic movement was practiced by experienced dance professionals Katye Coe and me.
-As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

 ## experiences of the threshold

 I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
 Then get into agency and knowing? and consciousness? and the limits of phenomenology.